oracle-livelabs/em-omc/mysql/accelerate-app-development-with-low-code/b-lab-one-mysql-rest-service/mrs.md

     ![Query Output](./images/query-output.png " ")

-12. You can also connect to your MySQL DB system from the left bar navigation by clicking on the **notebook** icon.
+12. You can also connect to your MySQL DB system from the left bar navigation by clicking on the **notebook** icon beside the connection name.

     ![Notebook Connection](./images/notebook-connection.png " ")